kmshelley/FlickrMatching/mapreduce/readme.md

 # MapReduce photo comparison

 Runs the photo cross comparisons as a Hadoop streaming job with an input TXT file of all pairs of photos (modified vs. original).
 Requires both sets of photos to be available as JAR archives `original.jar` and `modified.jar`.
+The JAR files are not available in this repo due to size restrictions.

 First, clone this repo.
 Then unzip and move the TXT file `to_process.txt` to HDFS with the following commands: